-•The service had an auditing system where things such as medication, infection control, care plans, health and safety and staff files were monitored and action plans were devised to ensure any concerns were followed through.

-•Monthly audits were completed by the provider and included looking at complaints, accidents and incidents, environmental issues, medication and records.
-Each monitoring visit also had a specific focus.
-Any issues raised as part of the provider visit was discussed with the management team and an action plan put in place to address them
+- •The service had an auditing system where things such as medication, infection control, care plans, health and safety and staff files were monitored and action plans were devised to ensure any concerns were followed through. - •The registered manager completed informal and formal quality checks daily.
+This included a walk around of the service, serving food at lunch time and audit paperwork to complete. - •Oversight visits were completed by the provider and included looking at complaints, accidents and incidents, environmental issues, medication and records.
+Any issues raised as part of the provider visit was discussed with the management team and an action plan put in place to address them.